krishnavw/km_np/README.md

-# km_np
+# Nepali km_np
-This is nepali language pack
+This is the Nepali additional language pack for magento2